 EAS 110 Introduction to Meteorology 4

-120 Introduction to Geology 4
+120 Introduction to Geology

-320 Rocks and Minerals 2
+320 Rocks and Minerals

 401 Astronomy 4

-Upper l Level Earth Science Electives 7
+TT

-Upper level elective hours may be selected by advisement from Earth Science, Geography, Biology, Chemistry or Physics.
+from Earth Science, Geography, Biology, Chemistry or Physics.

 - EAS 110 Introduction to Meteorology (4) An introduction to the Earth as planet with special emphasis being placed upon atmospheric and oceanic processes.
 (3 hours lecture, 3 hours lab) - EAS 120 Introduction to Geology (4) A study of the solid earth in terms of its internal structure and surface landforms.
-(3 hours lecture, 3 hours lab) - EAS 250 Discover Astronomy (3) A course that examines current or special topics in Astronomy.
-Emphasis will be placed upon discussions and interactive investigations
+(3 hours lecture, 3 hours lab)

+EAS 250 Discover Astronomy (3) A course that examines current or special topics in Astronomy.
+Emphasis will be placed upon discussions and interactive investigations about astronomical subjects.
+(4 hours lecture/lab combined) The course may be repeated twice when no duplication of topics exists.

+EAS 310 Weather Systems of North America (4) An advanced course in weather analysis, with special emphasis on the various climatic regions.
+(3 hours lecture, 3 hours lab)

+Economics (ECO) Business & Economics Department School of Business & Technology Gardner Hall

+Objectives: Economics is the study of how productive resources are allocated in society and what impact this allocation has on the well being of members in society.
+The program includes courses that focus on economic activity in individual markets, the national economic system or the global economy.
+The impact of public policy on society is covered.
+The intention of this course of study is (1) to provide general courses of study of the field, (2) prepare students for careers in business and government, and (3) prepare students for further graduate study in fields such as law, business and economics.
+Students may choose to pursue an Economics minor, a Business Administration major with a concentration in Economics, or a Social Sciences major with an Economics concentration.

+Minor in Economics: 21 hours

+A minor must include a minimum of 12 hours unduplicated by the student's major(s) and minor(s).

+ECO 202 Principles of Macroeconomics 3

+203 Principles of Microeconomics 3

+302 Intermediate Macroeconomics 3

+303 Intermediate Microeconomics 3

+SSC 319 Statistics for the Social Sciences or

+BUS 226 Business Statistics 3

+Economics Electives (Upper Level) 6

-- about astronomical subjects.
-(4 hours lecture/lab combined) The course may be repeated twice when no duplication of topics exists. - EAS 310 Weather Systems of North America (4) An advanced course in weather analysis, with special emphasis on the various climatic regions.
-(3 hours lecture, 3 hours lab) - EAS 320 Rocks and Minerals (2) A study of the formation, occurrence and classification of rocks in the earth's crust, with emphasis on the relationship of minerals to the composition and types of crustal materials.
+- EAS 320 Rocks and Minerals (2) A study of the formation, occurrence and classification of rocks in the earth's crust, with emphasis on the relationship of minerals to the composition and types of crustal materials.
 (11⁄2 hours lecture, 11⁄2 hours lab) - EAS 393 Laboratory Techniques (1) Prerequisite: Junior standing.
-Assisting in the preparation and evaluation of laboratory activities (one lab per week). - EAS 401/501 Astronomy (4) An analytic study of the solar system, our galaxy, and the universe, including a survey of cosmological theory.
+Assisting in the preparation and evaluation of laboratory activities (one lab per week).

+EAS 401/501 Astronomy (4) An analytic study of the solar system, our galaxy, and the universe, including a survey of cosmological theory.
 Graduate students will do a project and write a paper.
-(3 hours lecture, 3 hours lab) - EAS 420 Geology of North America (2) Prerequisite: EAS 120.
+(3 hours lecture, 3 hours lab)

+EAS 420 Geology of North America (2) Prerequisite: EAS 120.
 A study of the geologic framework of the North American continent with emphasis on the significant geologic problems of each province.
-(11⁄2 hours lecture, 11⁄2 lab) - EAS 430/530 Oceanography (3) An analytic study of the ocean floor, inherent motions of water and the chemical properties of the oceans.
+(11⁄2 hours lecture, 11⁄2 lab)

+EAS 430/530 Oceanography (3) An analytic study of the ocean floor, inherent motions of water and the chemical properties of the oceans.
 Graduate students will do an additional project and write a paper.